Chapter 4 Data Privacy

 Note that these are general definitions and whether something counts as PII or PHI has to be evaluated in a case-by-case basis.

-PII (personal identifiable information) are aspects of a person that could allow you to identify a person.
+PII (personal identifiable information) are aspects of a person that could allow you to identify that person.

 PII is defined by the US Department of Labor as: